kbase/service_wizard2/k8/README.md

-# K8 Deployment Files
+# K8 Deployment Files For Local Testing and Development

-* You can use these to deploy into rancher desktop
+* You can use these to deploy into rancher desktop or podman desktop
-* You will have to volume mount in kubconfig into the container, this is not yet added *
+* You will have to volume mount in kubconfig in the service wizard container or use an incluster_config